Jonah Keri: Domestic violence charges and conviction

 Keri was arrested for assaulting his wife on July 18, 2019.

 He was granted bail the next day after being charged with three counts of assault causing bodily harm and uttering death threats.
 Court documents said the alleged attacks took place in July 2018, May 2019, and July 2019.
 Hours after his court appearance, The Athletic suspended Keri "pending further information.”

 Keri was arrested again on November 27, 2019, and charged with violating his bail conditions.
-Keri was arrested for a third time on December 10, 2019, and charged with eight new counts of domestic violence-related charges including assault, assault of a minor (presumably his infant son), and criminal harassment.
+Keri was arrested for a third time on December 10, 2019, and charged with eight new counts of domestic violence-related charges including assault, assault of a minor, and criminal harassment.
 Keri had at least three court appearances in early 2020 (January, March, and April) related to all 13 criminal charges.
 He pleaded guilty on August 30, 2021.

 On March 23, 2022, Keri was sentenced to 21 months in prison, more than prosecutors had requested.
 Keri must also serve two years probation and will be prohibited from possessing weapons for 10 years.
 Quebec Court Justice Alexandre Dalmau also prohibited Keri from contacting his victims or coming within 50 m of them.
 In August 2022, his first request for parole was rejected.